Dr. Brigitte Hamon-PorterProfessor of French

 Outside the College

-In her free time, Dr. Hamon-Porter likes to travel with her husband and two sons (who are Hope students), brush up on her German and Spanish, read, walk, bike and swim.
+In her free time, Dr. Hamon-Porter likes to travel with her husband and two sons (recent Hope graduates), brush up on her German and Spanish, learn new languages, read, walk, bike and swim.